woofpool/cardano-private-testnet-setup/3-USE_SCRIPTS.md

     - The format of the pgpass file String is `host:port:database:user:password`
     - the host `/var/run/postgresql` refers to a socket directory, but can also be a standard DNS hostname
     - the database name is `privatenet`
-    - the user and password are set to `*`, since we are using a unix account role
+    - the user and password are set to `*`, since we are using a unix account role to access the database
 - Open terminal and set up environment variable with path to the postgres connection file above
   ```shell
   chmod 600 ~/src/cardano-private-testnet-setup/postgres-conn/pgpass-privatenet  # this prevents a warning